marcelortizv/triplediff/README.md

 The following are two simplified examples of how to use the `ddd` function.
-The first one is for a two-periods DDD setup, while the second one is for a multiple periods DDD setup with staggered treatment adoption.
+The first one is for a two-periods DDD setup, while the second one is for a multiple-period DDD setup with staggered treatment adoption.

 #### Case: Two-Periods DDD with covariates

-First, we simulate some data with a built-in function `gen_dgp_2periods` that generates a two-periods DDD setup with a single treatment date.
+First, we simulate some data with a built-in function `gen_dgp_2periods` that generates a two-period DDD setup with a single treatment date.
-This function receives the numbers of units and the type of DGP design to generate.
+This function receives the number of units and the type of DGP design to generate.
 The `gen_dgp_2periods` function returns a data frame with the required columns for the `ddd` function with 4 covariates.